Awarded Grants

 Our capacity-building grantmaking aims to address root cause issues by funding solutions that ensure animal welfare organizations can continue to serve as many animals as possible.
 We prioritize operational support to help shelters transition from surviving to thriving.

-Our 2024 grant cycle offered the following capacity-building categories:
+Our annual grant cycle offers the following capacity-building categories:

 GENERAL OPERATING